lancl/real-estate-hub/README.md

 Note that this API service is no longer free (it was back in 2018).

+I found one of Google Maps' API (`https://maps.googleapis.com/maps/api/js`) difficult to use (e.g. takes lots of configurations).
+Below are some issues that I ran into.
+The details are in Map.js file.
+But on the bright side, these issues are relatively minor.

+- Markers cannot be re-rendered without refreshing the page (AKA `GoogleMap` from `react-google-maps` module simply does not remove any marker, once added).
+First, I converted this component from a function to a class (with `componentDidUpdate()`), but it did not work.
+Then, I looked into [its API doc](https://developers.google.com/maps/documentation/javascript/examples/marker-remove), but found its logic to be not helpful for React (more for Vanilla JS).
+- Cannot dynamically set `defaultZoom` for `<GoogleMap>`.
+I wrote a helper function, getDefaultZoom(), that zooms in if the 2 geo-markers are close by.
+But it did not work (the map component simply does not update, once mounted).
+Therefore, I just set the default zoom as showing entire country of the US.

 ### Line Charts

 Based on these 2 npm packages, chart.js and react-chartjs-2.
 The advantages of using these packages include beautiful data visualization for large set of data points (i.e. monthly price data, for 20+ years).